“So what kind of material are you, Amelie?”

 “I am staying in a bank-owned haunted house tonight, only because the person I’m doing the project it involves is family friends with the Whitney family.
 The only reason I’m sitting here with you is because Mr. Thurston put in a call for me.
 It’s a lesson I’ve not known long, I’m still learning.
 If I can be candid with you, Caroline, I’d just keep making my weapons and armor if I could.
 My pieces are works of art, they sell for thousands.
 My magnum opus could cut through a fence and the person behind it.
 But carrying swords is illegal, so I couldn’t bring it.
 I’d open my own fencing class to bring state fencing to Louisiana, too.
 But it’s like you said, people in New Orleans deal with people.
 I need people behind me here.”

-The young woman slowly leans forward and looks seriously at the sweet tea their waitress brought her.
+The young woman slowly leans forward and looks seriously at the iced tea their waitress brought her.
 “I know how I look, and how people see me.
 I plan to grow my hair back out even because of it.
 And I’m sorry if you felt like I’m trying to pitch at you, but this lunch is the equivalent of a duchess talking to a peasant.
 There is no reason for you to start a relationship with me, even if I offer my work for free.
 But I have to try.
 New Orleans is a lot to love and she’s slow to trust.
 But I’m here to try to put that foot in the door.”

 Support: Caroline continues to pick at her salad, eyes on Amelie but fork continuing to collect greens, as she lets the other ‘girl’ say her peace.